What causes an eating disorder?

 - taking part in a sport or activity that puts a lot of emphasis on weight or size (modeling, ballet, gymnastics, wrestling)

 Even though we don’t understand all the causes of eating disorders, we can still effectively treat them.
-There is evidence to show that many therapies reduce eating disorder symptoms.
-These therapies focus on the factors that contribute to eating problems rather than the “root cause”.
+There are evidence-based therapies that reduce eating disorder symptoms and lead to recovery from the eating disorder.
+These therapies focus on the factors that contribute to eating problems, and keep the eating disorder symptoms going, rather than the “root cause”.
 Visit the treatment section to learn more about the different types of treatment for eating disorders.

 Eating Disorders and the Media

-The message in the media is “thin is beautiful.”
-Movies, television, and magazines are full of models that are underweight.
-We are constantly exposed to the “thin ideal” and that can play a role in the development of body dissatisfaction and disordered eating.
+Movies, television, social media and magazines do not always show a diverse range of body shapes and sizes.
+Messages in the media may include thinness or muscularity being shown as the “ideal” Believing that a certain body type, such as thin or muscular, is ideal can play a role in the development of body dissatisfaction and disordered eating.
 But, eating disorders are complex, and social or cultural factors alone are not enough to cause eating disorders.